Table of Contents[Hide][Show]

 Side effects of pimple popping can include bacteria spreading resulting in additional breakouts, rupture of the pimple under the skin leading to increased skin damage, scarring, lengthened time healing, infection, and pain.
 To avoid these, do not pop your pimples.
 Instead, apply ice, masks, and appropriate products to keep the skin moist for optimum self-repair.

+So now you may understand what happens when you pop a pimple.
 If you have already popped a pimple it is now a wound on your skin, your body treats it similar to a cut in the skin and enters a set of skin repair stages.
 This process is layered and amazing.
+You could also learn how to repair damaged skin naturally to encourage the repair process.

 If your skin is cut, your body activates an incredible self-repairing process to maintain your protective barrier.
 Any skin openings need to be closed and repaired to prevent infections, bacteria, and viruses from entering the body.